amritsinghbains/gcsms/README.md

 2. In Google Calendar (https://calendar.google.com),
    under 'Calendar Settings' -> 'Mobile Setup', enter your mobile number and verify it.
-3. In API Console (https://code.google.com/apis/console), under
-   Services, enable 'Calendar API'.
+3. In API Console (https://code.google.com/apis/console), click 'Create Project' and enable 'Calendar API'.
-4. In API Console, under 'API Access', create a new 'Client ID for installed applications' with application type of 'other' and note down the 'Client ID' and 'Client Secret'.
+4. In API Console, under 'API Access', click 'Create an OAuth 2.0 client ID...' and input 'gcsms' as Product Name.
+Click 'Next' and under 'Application type' choose 'Installed application'.
+It should default to 'Other' in 'Installed application type' section.
+Finalize by clicking 'Create Client ID' and note down 'Client ID' and 'Client Secret' from the following window.
 5. Edit `~/.gcsms` and enter the 'Client ID' and 'Client Secret' and save - see `sample.config` for the format of the config file
 6. Run `python gcsms.py auth` and follow the instructions, granting